thunderbird89/esf/stories/story-knock-knock.md

 The tactical officer pulled up the revised fleet composition.

-> "The remaining Ryzak carrier—*Storm Bringer*—can no longer maintain shield projection to their battleship and full launch tempo simultaneously.
+> "The remaining Ryzak carrier - *Storm Bringer* - can no longer maintain shield projection to their battleship and full launch tempo simultaneously.
 They'll have to choose between sustaining the *Wrath of Dominion* or continuing to deploy interceptors."

 > "And which are they choosing?"